NiGuangOwO/Triggernometry/readme.md

 5. Dictionary: added related expressions, methods, actions, and XML serilization.
 (Variable state viewer and editor were not added yet)
 6. Functions: added more functions, methods, and expressions for strings, lists, and tables.
 7. Entities: introduced a lookup expression for jobids, names in different languages, and abbreviations; added several FFXIV-parsed entity properties.
-8. Build variables: build list / table variables flexibly from expressions in one step.
+8. Build variables: several methods and actions which provides flexible ways to build or rebuild list / table variables in one step.
 9. Sorting: allowed customized multiple-key sorting of lists and tables.
 10. Other minor changes